DarcyManoel/DarcyManoel/README.md

 The repositories listed on my profile are not a complete list of my projects, see also:
 - [Factorio Mods](https://github.com/Darcys-Factorio-Mods)
 - [Forks](https://github.com/Darcys-Forks)

+Github gists aren't convenient to access, so mine are [here](https://gist.github.com/DarcyManoel).
 <!--
 **DarcyManoel/DarcyManoel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.